AITAF Student Veteran Internship Program

 - First Round Interview with an AITAF team member (by phone)

-- Final Round Interview with an AITAF senior team member (by phone or in person)
+- Final Round Interview with an AITAF senior team member (by phone or Zoom)

 Who Are We Looking For?

-We seek inquisitive, resourcesful, and outgoing invididuals with an entrepreneurial spirit.
+We seek inquisitive, resourceful, and outgoing individuals with an entrepreneurial spirit.
 A passion for understanding the positive effects the arts have on veterans, pursuing innovations, and promoting the social good through the arts is crucial.